 In terms of technological progress, the role of the tariff also seems relatively unimportant.
-According to Kendrick's (1961) calculations, total factor productivity growth was highest in non-traded sectors (such as transportation, services, utilities, and communications) rather than in agriculture or manufacturing, the sectors most affected by trade.
-Productivity growth in the was much more vulnerable to foreign competition than the cotton industry.
-Davis and Irwin (2008) find that domestic iron production was about 30-40 percent greater than it would have been without tariff protection.
+According to Kendrick's (1961) calculations, total factor productivity growth was highest in nontraded sectors (such as transportation, services, utilities, and communications) rather than in agriculture or manufacturing, the sectors most directly affected by trade.
+Productivity growth in the service sector is usually explained by particular technological innovations-such as railroads, electrification, and the telegraph-none of which seemed to depend on protective tariffs.